Skip to main content

 If this is your situation, we do have contacts within the US that can typically arrange a roll over into an IRA fund that will maintain accounts for a non-resident - but providers can have (very high) minimum balance requirements and this will not be solution for everyone.
 As indicated above, this should be done prior to becoming a tax resident of Australia; rollovers which are initiated while a tax resident of Australia may have Australian tax implications and prior advice should be sought.

-Thought should be given to maintaining a US bank account.
-US pension funds will typically only pay funds into a domestic US account, and if that is not available then they would provide US denominated cheques - which are slow, cumbersome and costly to cash or convert.
+Expats with US based pensions and entitlements should maintain a US bank account.
+US pension funds will typically only pay funds into a domestic US account, and if that is not available then they pay via US denominated cheques.
+These are slow, cumbersome and costly to convert to AUD and most major banks in Australian no longer offer any conversion - indeed, we foresee that within a relatively short period foreign denominated cheques may not be convertible in Australia.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.